csc-training/geocomputing/pouta/metashape_with_VNC/readme.md

 ## Configuration of Virtual machine

 Create a GPU VM in pouta.csc.fi using Cuda image.
 For Cuda image username is cloud-user.
+Set up firewalls as you like.

 ## Setting up remote desktop